 Hello, My name is Ryan Shepard.
-I am very excited to begin the school year as a member of the wonderful faculty and staff here at Cedartown Middle School.
-I have spent the first 7 years of my career as a teacher and am very proud to be serving the school, teachers, students, and community as one of the Assistant Principals here at Cedartown Middle School.
-As Assistant Principal, I look forward to working alongside our teachers and students to achieve great heights and discover new concepts.
+I am very excited to begin the school year as a member of the faculty and staff at Rockmart Middle School.
+I spent the first 7 years of my career teaching social studies and am very proud to be serving the school, teachers, students, and community as an Assistant Principals at Rockmart Middle School.
+As Assistant Principal, I look forward to working alongside our community members, teachers, and students to achieve great heights and discover new concepts.
 I look forward to all of the new and exciting things I will see as our students transition into new skills and develop the qualities needed to become part of a productive and successful citizenry.

 2003 - Rockmart High School

 2009 - Kennesaw State University - B.S.
 History Education

 2012 - Nova Southeastern University - M.A.
 Curriculum and Instruction

 2016 - Nova Southeastern University - Ed.S.
 Educational Leadership

 Education is a cornerstone of our society.
 The process of acquiring new knowledge and applying that knowledge to new applications has led to the realization of countless goals and advancements throughout history.
 It has become a staple of mankind to seek out knowledge and information with for the purpose of using the power found within to create a better life for self and others.
 Since the beginning of time, education has driven us through attempts to better ourselves and our surroundings.
 Throughout 21st century classrooms, it is still that concept that drives our teaching.
 We, educators, are community builders; communities built upon continuous improvement and based on the proposition that we can and will make a difference.